-365 Chamber wall adsorption had been shown to be a substantial source of gas losses inside Teflon bags (Wang et al., 2011) and will influence the gas-phase reactivity and SOA formation.
-In the MAC, the wall loss rates of NO2, O3 and several volatile organic compounds (α-pinene, toluene, 1.3.5-TMB and limonene) were investigated by injecting known concentrations into the chamber and measuring their concentration decay for an extended period under dark conditions.
-Approximately 50ppb concentration of NO2 and O3 at concentrations ranging from 120 ppb to 350ppb were injected into the chamber and monitored for 4 hours allowing sufficient time for a measurable decay.
+Chamber wall adsorption had been shown to be a substantial source of gas losses inside Teflon bags (Wang et al., 2011) and 320 will influence the gas-phase reactivity and SOA formation.
+In the MAC, the wall loss rates of NO2, O3 and several volatile organic compounds (α -pinene, toluene, 1.3.5-TMB and limonene) were investigated by injecting known concentrations into the chamber and measuring their concentration decay for an extended period under dark conditions.
+Approximately 50ppb concentration of NO2 and different concentration of O3 (120-350ppb) were injected into the chamber and monitored for 4 hours allowing sufficient time for a measurable decay.
 Selecting different concentration of O3 could assist in investigating the impact their initial concentration on the wall loss rate in the MAC.
+For the wall loss experiments of volatile organic species, 50pph

+325 their initial concentration on the wall loss rate in the MAC.
 For the wall loss experiments of volatile organic species, 50ppb of each compound was injected into the chamber with the decay monitored for ~4 hours.
 All the wall loss experiments of gaseous species were conducted under the T and RH of ~25°C and ~50% respectively.

-Measured first-order wall loss rates of selected gaseous species were calculated by considering their decay as a first-order process.
-The wall loss rates of NO_2 and O_3 were $9.40 \pm 7.38 \times 10^{-7} s^{-1}$ and $2.09 \pm 0.97 \times 10^{-6} s^{-1}$, respectively.
-Table 2 compares the wall loss rates of NO_2 and O_3 between MAC and other chambers.
-The NO_2 decay rate at the MAC was slightly higher than all the other chambers listed, except GIG-CAS, while the O_3 decay rate of MAC was higher than TU and KNU chamber, but lower than GIG-CAS and PSI chamber.
+The wall loss rates of gaseous species were calculated by considering their decay as a first-order process.
+The wall loss rates of NO2 and O3 were $9.40 \pm 7.38 \times 10^{-7}$ s-1 and $2.09 \pm 0.97 \times 10^{-6}$ s-1, respectively.
+Table 2 compares the wall loss rates of NO2 and O3 between MAC and other chambers.
+The NO2 decay rate at the MAC was slightly higher than all the other chambers listed, except GIG-CAS.
+Meanwhile, the O3 decay rate of MAC was higher than TU and KNU chamber, but lower than GIG-CAS and PSI chamber.

-The first order wall loss rate of the selected anthropogenic and biogenic VOCs were $2.24 \pm 0.67 \times 10^{-5} \text{s}^{-1}$ for α -pinene, $2.08 \pm 0.54 \times 10^{-5} \text{s}^{-1}$ for limonene, $2.06 \pm 1.25 \times 10^{-5} \text{s}^{-1}$ for toluene and $12.22 \pm 0.90 \times 10^{-5} \text{ s}^{-1}$ for 1.3.5 TMB.
+The first order wall loss rate of the selected anthropogenic and biogenic VOCs were $2.24 \pm 0.67 \times 10^{-5}$ s-1 for α -pinene, $2.08 \pm 0.54 \times 10^{-5}$ s-1 for limonene, $2.06 \pm 1.25 \times 10^{-5}$ s-1 for toluene and $12.22 \pm 0.90 \times 10^{-5}$ s-1 for 1.3.5 TMB.